 Yokki and the Parno Gry by Richard O’Neill and Katharine Quarmby, illustrated by Marieke Nelissen (ROMANI)

-The Romani, or Traveling Folk, carry with them many rich traditions, of of which is this traditional story about a boy who told stories about a Parno Gry, a flying white horse, to lift the spirits of his family during a hard time.
+The Romani, or Traveling Folk, carry with them many rich traditions, of which is this traditional story about a boy who told stories about a Parno Gry, a flying white horse, to lift the spirits of his family during a hard time.
 In the stories, the Parno Gry takes them to bustling markets where they sold their wares again.
-But these are just stories and the people are loosing hope in the face of hunger and lack of jobs.
+But these are just stories and the people are losing hope in the face of hunger and lack of jobs.
 Then one day, the Parno Gry arrives to fly the Romani to a new location with more food and hopeful possibilities.